skrattaren/apf.rst/apf.rst

   caretaker Morris."

   I think this is the earliest reference to Morris dancing in a Terry Pratchett novel.
-See also the `_"...and Dance`_" section in Chapter 5.
+See also the "`...and Dance`_" section in Chapter 5.

 + [p.
 130] "Kin rose like a well-soaped Venus Anadyomene [...]"